chippers/blog/content/thing/tauri-params.md

 }
 ```

-`Builder` was complex generic-wise due to the "you must declare everything at once" format.
+`Builder` was complex generic-wise due to its "you must declare everything at once" format.
 This complexity focused on
 the builder and left other items to only need to worry about having `Params`.
 Except, it kind of didn't.
 Users still
 needed to add a `Params` bound to their own functions and methods they were creating with the associated type that they
 were trying to use.
 Even more frustrating, it required it even for `String` even though it was the default.